Ⓥ The Vegan Forum - a message board for vegans

 Nature's way seem to be to consume a little B12 with every meal, from food, and to expose yourself to as little B12 reduction as possible.
 Very little is needed pr. meal, (as the initial post in this thread says, B12 absorption is best at 0.5 mcg pr. intake, possible even less.)

 Some sources will claim that there are no known toxic side effects of taking too much B12, but they seem to not know about or ignore that high B12 levels are associated with certain forms of cancer.
 (Too little B12 is also associated with higher cancer risk).
 I consider the late B12 guru Victor Herbert in many ways a not reliable source.
 He did what he could to make vegansim and 'everything alternative' look risky and unprofessional.
-He wrote that healthy people need 0.1 mcg B12 pr day - and believe me, if he could have written that we need a lot more with scientific support, he would, because he seemed to love to put veganism in bad light, and plants contain less, in many cases no - B12.
-So if he could make it look like the B12 levels that exists in plants are even further from what we need daily than the case is, I'm convinced that he happily would have done that.
+He wrote that healthy people need 0.1 mcg B12 pr day - and believe me, if he could have written that we need a lot more with scientific support, he would, because he seemed to love to put veganism in bad light, and plants contain less (in many cases no) B12 compared with meat etc. So if he could make it look like the B12 levels that exists in plants are even further from what we need daily than the case is, I'm convinced that he happily would have done that.
 He didn't (the homocysteine issue is related to this, but that's another thread).

 Meat eaters, who actually consume the blood, muscles, liver etc. of other animals, have an average intake of maybe 5-7 mcg daily.
 Absorption from supplements should be 'easier' than from food, because the B12 already is 'ready to travel'.